nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

    ::

-       oc login -u system:admin
        oc get nodes

 Installation for Multiple Masters
 ----------------------------------

-A High Availability (HA) environment can be configured with multiple masters and multiple nodes.
+A High Availability (HA) cluster can be installed with multiple masters and worker nodes.

 Nuage OpenShift only supports HA configuration method described in this section.
 This can be combined with any load balancing solution, the default being HAProxy.
-In the inventory file, there are two master hosts, the nodes, an etcd server and a host that functions as the HAProxy to balance the master API on all master hosts.
+In the inventory file, there are two master hosts, the nodes, an etcd server and a host that functions as the HAProxy to balance the master API calls on all master hosts.
 The HAProxy host is defined in the [lb] section of the inventory file enabling Ansible to automatically install and configure HAProxy as the load balancing solution.

-1. Create the nodes file for Ansible configuration for multiple masters in the openshift-ansible directory with the content shown below.
+1. Create the nodes/inventory file for Ansible configuration for multiple masters in the openshift-ansible directory with the content shown below.

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets.

    ..
-Note:: The following nodes file is provided as a sample.
-Please update the values with your actual deployment.
-The below nodes file deploys OpenShift version 3.7.9.
+Note:: The following nodes file is just as a sample.
+Please use or update the values with your actual deployment.
+The below nodes file deploys OpenShift version 3.11.
 To deploy OpenShift version 3.6, use 'openshift_pkg_version=-3.6.173.0.5' or to deploy OpenShift version 3.5, use 'openshift_pkg_version=-3.5.5.5'

     ::